-In the preparation of the Draft Ballinasloe Local Area Plan 2015-2021, the SEA and AA processes ran in parallel and the iterative nature of the SEA process in particular has informed and influenced the formulation of the policies, objectives and land-use zonings.
+In the preparation of the Ballinasloe Local Area Plan 2015-2021, the SEA and AA processes ran in parallel and the iterative nature of the SEA process in particular has informed and influenced the formulation of the policies, objectives and land-use zonings.
 A detailed assessment of both the plan objectives and land-use zonings is undertaken in Section 8 of this report.
-Where mitigation measures were still considered necessary, this resulted in either amendment or addition to wording, inclusion of additional objectives or additions/amendments/removal in the explanatory sub-text of the draft plan.
-The recommended mitigation measures for the plan objectives are set out in Table 9.1(indicated in green font) and column two of the table indicates whether the measures were incorporated into the Plan.
+Where mitigation measures were still considered necessary, this resulted in either amendment or addition to wording, inclusion of additional objectives or additions/amendments/removal in the explanatory sub-text of the plan.
+The recommended mitigation measures have been informed by both the SEA and the AA process from the Draft, Material Alteration and Final Adoption of the Plan and are set out in Table 9.1(indicated in green font) and column two of the table indicates whether the measures were incorporated into the Plan.